tytydraco/yessleep/out/Honesty.md

 &#x200B;

+I didn’t tell her about the voice I was hearing.
+I know I should have, but if it was stress induced from the dream then fixing the issues with the dream would clear that up too.
+And it may have been silly, but I felt like the voice would be angry at me.
+Even if it was all in my head.
+It had never spoken in front of anyone, and it felt as if it wanted to keep it that way.
+Private, between us.
+Between me and myself?
+I wasn't sure anymore.

+&#x200B;

 I tried so hard.
 So hard.
 But I kept having that same dream.
 Some days were better than others.
 Some days it was almost exactly like before I had the dream that first night.
 Others were worse.
 Sometimes I could barely look at him.
 But I always made sure to put on my best game face when our son was watching.

 &#x200B;

 And then it happened.
 We were having Thanksgiving at our home, my parents and my sister were coming as were my husband's parents and his two brothers.
 I had barely spoken with my sister since the dream started.
 I could tell it hurt her but I couldn’t bear the thought of her most times.

 &#x200B;

 I had dreaded it for the whole month of November.
-I had tried to suggest to my husband that we take a vacation with our son instead but he really likes the family Thanksgiving.
-It's his favorite holiday and after everything I had been putting him through I didn’t want to take Thanksgiving away too.
+I had tried to suggest to my husband that we take a vacation with our son instead, but he really likes the family Thanksgiving.
+It's his favorite holiday and after everything I had been putting him through, I didn’t want to take Thanksgiving away too.

 &#x200B;